cossacklabs/product-docs/acra/guides/advanced-integrations/client-side-integration-with-acra-connector.md

    A typical PostgreSQL connection string would look like this:
    `postgresql://user:password@127.0.0.1:9494/db_name`

-2. `SELECT` you data as you would do normally.
+2. `SELECT` your data as you would do normally.

    AcraServer decrypts database responses automatically and AcraConnector ensures that decrypted data remains encrypted until your application receives it.

 > Note for PostgreSQL: In the current layout, you aren't required to use SSL when trying to connect to the database.
 Transport protection for sensitive (decrypted) data is provided between AcraServer and AcraConnector via [Secure Session](/themis/crypto-theory/cryptosystems/secure-session/).
-However, you can setup using SSL connection, too.
+However, you can set up SSL connection as well.

 ## Client-side with Zones